neoncrypto/fam_detailing/index.md

 These are example reviews.
 Be the first!

 ⭐⭐⭐⭐⭐ "Absolutely amazing service!
 My car looks brand new.
-Highly recommended!" - Michael, (Nashua, NH) ⭐⭐⭐⭐⭐ "Best detailing shop in town.
+Highly recommended!" - Michael, (Nashua, NH) <br>
+⭐⭐⭐⭐⭐ "Best detailing shop in town.
 They truly care about their customers." – Ben, (Manchester, NH) <br>
 ⭐⭐⭐⭐⭐ "Incredible attention to detail.
 Worth every penny!" - Penny, (Amherst, NH) <br>